RSDKModding/RSDKv5-Decompilation/FAQ.md

 ### Q: Why is the Drop Dash disabled by default?
 How do I turn it on?
 A: By default, the game mode is set to Classic Mode, which disables the Drop Dash.
 The only way to change this is through a mod, either by changing the default value of the `game.playMode` global variable in `GameConfig.bin` or by setting the variable to another value via scripts.

+### Q: How do I play as the Origins Plus characters?
+A: Sonic Team implemented Amy (and Knuckles in Sonic CD) in a way where they aren't playable on the decomp out of the box.
+This can be fixed via mods. **Do not ask about this in an issue, as we will not be able to help you.**
+There are also checks implemented in the engine to prevent playing as these characters on release builds and autobuilds.

 # Miscellaneous
 ### Q: Is there a decompilation for RSDKv3 and/or RSDKv4 alone?